aaachen/aaachen.github.io/content/notes/Obsidian.md

 I think learning is equivalent to the *process of search* - we don't know how everything falls in place or even what we're looking for in the face of unknowns, but we find them nevertheless along the way of searching.

 My preferred way of learning is writing things down to test my understanding and remix with prior knowledge.
 In this light, backlinks in Obsidian are just the "saved" searches and the little checkpoints in my head, organically grown out of curiosity

+## Personal convention

+Two ways I see internal links
+1. Implicit / contextual association
+	1. Natural concept linking within the course of writing, with context surf-able in the backlink UI
+2. Explicit association
+	- Example: `Categories` for Steph Ango's [vault](https://stephango.com/vault), `up` for Nick Milo's MoCs, `See also` for Jacky

+Prefer the former over the latter